-B. Unit Allocations
+B. Special Education Unit Allocations

-Students in Self-Contained Special Education classrooms shall be counted in the building's total enrollment for the purpose of determining classroom teacher allotments, unit allocations, and specialist support service.
+Students in Self-Contained Special Education classrooms shall be counted in the building's total enrollment for the purpose of determining classroom teacher allotments, unit allocations, and specialist support services.

-C. Placement
+C. Special Education Placement

-- 1. When the District places Special Opportunity classrooms in buildings, it shall consider the factors regarding their impact on regular classrooms and the mainstream possibilities in each situation. - 2.
-When multiple placements of special needs students occur in a single classroom, the district shall review the situation and consider appropriate adjustments in class loads.
+- 1. When the District places Special Opportunity self-contained classrooms in buildings, it shall consider the factors regarding their impact on regular general education classrooms and the mainstream possibilities in each situation. - 2.
+When multiple placements of special needs students with special needs occur in a single classroom, the district shall review the situation and consider appropriate adjustments in class loads.

-D. Inclusion Students
+D. Inclusion Students Administrative Procedures for Students with Special Needs